peace-and-protection/Peace-and-Protection/pp-readme.txt

 --- WHAT'S COMING? ---

-So far the only translation available is Turkish.
-If you are fluent in a language other than English and wish to help translate, please
-see Script\Trans\English.ini for details on translating PnP.
+So far the only translation files available are Turkish, Dutch and English.
+If you are fluent in a language other than these and wish to help translate, please see Script\Trans\English.ini for details on translating PnP.

 --- IF THIS IS A NEW INSTALLATION ---